-- (5) During 2023, each NEO received financial planning services and the cost of an annual physical exam; Messrs.
+- (10) During 2024, each NEO received financial planning services and the cost of an annual physical exam; Messrs.
 Lauber and Klappa, and Ms. Liu, were provided with membership in a service that provides healthcare and safety management when traveling outside the United States.
-Although Mr. Klappa utilized the benefit of spousal travel for business purposes in 2023, there was no associated cost to the Company as Mr. Klappa was not eligible to receive reimbursement for taxes paid on imputed income attributable for such travel. - (6) For Mr. Klappa, the amount reported in All Other Compensation for 2023 includes \$23,374 attributable to WEC Energy Group's Directors' Charitable Awards Program in connection with Mr. Klappa's service on the Company's Board.
+Although Mr. Klappa utilized the benefit of spousal travel for business purposes in 2024, there was no associated cost to the Company as Mr. Klappa was not eligible to receive reimbursement for taxes paid on imputed income attributable for such travel.
+Mr. Garvin received reimbursement of dues and fees for club memberships.
+Mr. Hooper received relocation benefits in the amount of \$64,348 in connection with his move to Milwaukee, Wisconsin. - (11) For Mr. Klappa, the amount reported in All Other Compensation for 2024 includes \$24,893 attributable to WEC Energy Group's Directors' Charitable Awards Program in connection with Mr. Klappa's service on the Company's Board.
 See "Director Compensation" for a description of the Directors' Charitable Awards Program.

 All Other Compensation for Messrs.
-Lauber, Klappa, and Garvin, and Mmes.
-Liu and Kelsey, for 2023 also consists of:
+Lauber, Klappa, Hooper, and Garvin, and Mmes.
+Liu and Kelsey, for 2024 also consists of:

-- Employer matching of contributions into the WEC Energy Group 401(k) plan in the amount of \$13,200 for each NEO; - Employer contributions into the WEC Energy Group 401(k) plan in the amount of \$19,800 for Mr. Klappa and Mmes.
-Liu and Kelsey, and into the WEC Energy Group Non-Qualified Retirement Savings Plan in the amount of \$102,611 for Ms. Liu, \$238,261 for Mr. Klappa, and \$70,853 for Ms. Kelsey.
-These payments are in lieu of participation in the Company's pension plan; - "Make-whole" payments under the Executive Deferred Compensation Plan that provides a match at the same level as the WEC Energy Group 401(k) plan (4% for up to 7% of wages) for all deferred salary and bonus not otherwise eligible for a match in the amounts of \$143,118 for Mr. Lauber, \$68,408 for Ms. Liu, \$40,177 for Mr. Klappa, \$47,236 for Ms. Kelsey, and \$17,493 for Mr. Garvin; - Retention credit contributed to a nonqualified account in the amount of \$315,000 for Mr. Lauber.
-See "Mr. Lauber's Retention Agreement" on page P-63 for a description of this benefit; - Retirement income supplement contributed to a nonqualified account in the amount of \$259,888 for Ms. Liu.
-See "Ms. Liu's Retirement Income Supplement" on page P-63 for a description of this benefit; - Tax reimbursements or "gross-ups" for all applicable perquisites in the amount of \$13,963 and \$17,222 for Messrs.
-Lauber and Garvin, respectively.
+- Employer matching of contributions into the WEC Energy Group 401(k) plan in the amount of \$13,800 for Messrs.
+Lauber, Klappa and Garvin and Mmes Liu and Kelsey, and \$7,683 for Mr. Hooper; - Employer contributions into the WEC Energy Group 401(k) plan in the amount of \$20,700 for Messrs.
+Klappa and Hooper, and Mmes.
+Liu and Kelsey, and into the WEC Energy Group Non-Qualified Retirement Savings Plan in the amount of \$108,797 for Ms. Liu, \$214,851 for Mr. Klappa, \$74,053 for Ms. Kelsey, and \$7,800 for Mr. Hooper.
+These payments are in lieu of participation in the Company's pension plan; - "Make-whole" payments under the Executive Deferred Compensation Plan that provides a match at the same level as the WEC Energy Group 401(k) plan (4% for up to 7% of wages) for all deferred salary and bonus not otherwise eligible for a match in the amounts of \$157,183 for Mr. Lauber, \$72,532 for Ms. Liu, \$11,303 for Mr. Klappa, \$49,369 for Ms. Kelsey, and \$19,420 for Mr. Garvin; - Retention credit contributed to a nonqualified account in the amount of \$330,750 for Mr. Lauber.
+See "Mr. Lauber's Retention Agreement" on page P-67 for a description of this benefit; - Retirement income supplement contributed to a nonqualified account in the amount of \$272,882 for Ms. Liu.
+See "Ms. Liu's Retirement Income Supplement" on page P-67 for a description of this benefit; - Employer contribution into the Executive Deferred Compensation Plan in the amount of \$300,000 for Mr. Hooper.
+See "Mr. Hooper's EDCP Contribution Agreement" on page P-67 for a description of this benefit; and - Tax reimbursements or "gross-ups" for all applicable perquisites in the amount of \$14,668, \$29,558, and \$9,739 for Messrs.
+Lauber, Hooper, and Garvin, respectively.
+Gross-up amounts for Mr. Hooper relate to relocation benefits, which are available to all employees who use the Company's relocation plan.

-GRANTS OF PLAN-BASED AWARDS FOR FISCAL YEAR 2023
+GRANTS OF PLAN-BASED AWARDS FOR FISCAL YEAR 2024